chazapp/hello-api/k8s/README.md

 # Hello-API Kubernetes Deployment
 This directory contains the Kustomize deployment of the Hello-API on Chaz's Kubernetes Cluster.
+This project should be usable in any cloud provider, provided that your Kubernetes Cluster has an Ingress Controller and Storage Class configured.

+This API is available in production at https://hello.chaz.pro

 ## Usage
-Provide `secrets.yml` file and apply it to the cluster:
+Provide the `secrets.yml` file and apply it to the cluster:

 ```
 ---